husohome/ebook-daily-healing/README.md

 ## Features

+- Consistent formatting for each daily entry.
-- Step-by-step instructions for each practice
+- Step-by-step instructions for each practice.
-- Scientific background on healing techniques
-- Customizable routines
+- Customizable routines aligned with daily themes.
-- Printable worksheets and journals
+- Printable worksheets and journals.
-- Audio guided meditations
+- Audio guided meditations.
-- Progress tracking tools
+- Progress tracking tools.

 ## How to Use This E-Book

-1. Start with the Introduction section
-2. Assess your current wellness needs
-3. Choose practices that resonate with you
-4. Begin with one practice and gradually add more
+1. Navigate to the folder for the desired month.
+2. Select a daily entry to view the day's healing practice.
+3. Follow the instructions in the daily entry to complete the practice.
-5. Use the tracking tools to monitor your progress
+4. Use the provided tracking tools to monitor your progress.

 ## Requirements

-- PDF reader for digital version
+- PDF reader for digital version.
-- Printer access (optional for worksheets)
+- Printer access (optional for worksheets).
-- Audio player for guided meditations
+- Audio player for guided meditations.

 ## Support